Mcmicc3/linked-blog-starter-md/To Do.md

 7. Meshtastic
 8. Galaxy Tab S5e Wi-Fi, SM-T720
 9. New Project Phone
+10. New travel mouse
+11. **GL.iNet Mudi (**GL-E750 or newer GL-E5800 "Mudi 7")
+	1. Other solutions
+		1. - **Non-SIM GL.iNet travel routers** (Beryl, Slate AX/7, Mango) — cheaper, no cellular of their own, but you plug your _phone's_ hotspot or the library's ethernet/WiFi into them and they run the VPN client for you.
+Useful if you don't want to manage a separate SIM, but doesn't solve today's problem since the library WiFi itself is the thing getting blocked.
+		- **Standalone mobile hotspot / MiFi devices** (Netgear Nighthawk, Franklin) — basically what your phone already does, just as a dedicated battery-friendly device instead of draining your phone.
+		- **USB cellular modems/dongles** — plug straight into the laptop, no separate router to carry, but they skip the "VPN runs on the device" advantage — you're back to running NordVPN on your laptop and dealing with client-side connection issues, just over cellular instead of library WiFi.

 ## Needs
 1. Money to buy a used car